Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-03-06-riemann-zeta.markdown

 $$|\pi(x) - \text{Li}(x)| < x^{1/2 + \varepsilon} \text{ for any }\varepsilon > 0.$$

 This is much better than the prime number theorem because it gives a bound for how much $\text{Li}(x)$ is off from $\pi(x)$.
-Riemann showed that a certain conjectural property of the Riemann zeta function, implies the above bound.
+Riemann showed that a certain conjectural property of the Riemann zeta function implies the above bound.
 This property of $\zeta(s)$ is known as the Riemann hypothesis and is arguably the biggest open problem in number theory.

 The Riemann hypthesis says that all of the zeros of the function $\zeta(s)$ in the complex plane with real part greater than $0$ have real part $\frac{1}{2}$.
 The Riemann hypothesis was one of 7 millennium problems stated in the year 2000 by the Clay math institute as the most important open problems in mathematics.
 The Clay math institute offered a prize of 1 million dollars to anyone who solved one of the problems.
-Of the 7 problems only 1 (as of now) has been solved since 2000.
+Of the 7 problems only 1 (as of now) has been solved.

 # References